symfony/symfony/UPGRADE-4.0.md

     - `"form.type.submit"`
     - `"form.type.reset"`

- * The service `serializer.mapping.cache.apc` has been removed; use `serializer.mapping.cache.doctrine.apc` instead.

- * The `framework.serializer.cache` option has been removed.
-APCu should now be automatically used when available so you can remove this configuration key.
+ * The `framework.serializer.cache` option and the service `serializer.mapping.cache.apc` have been removed.
+APCu should now be automatically used when available.

 HttpKernel
 ----------